 - Primary reference standards should be documented and maintained as per the supplier’s recommendation.

-- Secondary reference standards should be prepared, identified, tested, approved, stored, periodically requalified as per written protocol.
+- Secondary reference standards should be prepared, identified, tested, approved, stored, and periodically requalified as per written protocol.

 Testing Intermediates and APIs